mekh/nestjs-undici/README.md

 - isPlainObject exclusions (Buffer, ArrayBuffer views, URLSearchParams, streams, FormData)
 - AbortSignal creation (timeout only, user only, both, none)
 - Dispatcher selection: Agent per request when pooling disabled; per-origin Pool caching; custom dispatcher wrapped by RetryAgent; convenience HTTP methods set method
-- No double-wrapping when dispatcher is already a RetryAgent
+- No double-wrapping when the dispatcher is already a RetryAgent

 ### How to run tests